 Run an ALIGNN pretrained model on a CIF structure.
 Set to a model key or slug from GET /alignn/models.

 After 15 cycles of testing Orb v3 across material domains, a clear pattern has emerged.
-The cross-domain ML failure audit (summarized here) now spans:
+The cross-domain ML failure audit (summarized here

 Structures that collapse under Orb v3: